mbithesss/mbithesss/README.md

 ## Hi there 👋 My name is Salome Mbithe

-### A passionate Data Scientist
+### A passionate Data Scientist and Machine Learning Engineer

-- 🌱 I’m currently learning Python and SQL.
+- 🌱 I’m currently learning MLOps and various machine learning libraries, aiming for end-to-end mastery.
 - 💬 Ask me about data analytics.
 - 📫 How to reach me mbulambithe@gmail.com
 - 📑 Know about my experiences www.linkedin.com/in/salome-mbithe-bb79b920b
 - ⚡ Fun fact: I find my zen both in the pool and behind the screen!✨